spareinetrip/stremula-1/README.md

 ## 🔄 How It Works

-1. **Fetcher Service** runs continuously, checking for new posts every 15 minutes
+1. **Fetcher Service** runs continuously, checking for new posts every 30 minutes
+   - **Smart Scheduling**: Only fetches on Friday, Saturday, and Sunday (F1 race weekends)
+   - This reduces Reddit API calls and helps stay within rate limits
+   - Use `--force-weekend` flag to override and fetch on any day
 2. Each fetch:
    - Fetches newest posts from u/egortech on Reddit
    - For each new F1 weekend post found: